Winston Peters: Early political career

+After re-entering parliament Peters was appointed Shadow Minister of Māori Affairs, Consumer Affairs and Marketing by National leader Sir Robert Muldoon.
+When Muldoon was replaced as leader by Jim McLay, Peters retained only Māori Affairs in a reshuffle but was also allocated the transport portfolio.
+In March 1986 when McLay was replaced by Jim Bolger as leader, Peters was nominated for the deputy leadership, but he declined the nomination.

 On 16 December 1986 Peters exposed the Māori loan affair in Parliament; this involved the-then Māori Affairs Department attempting to raise money illegally through a NZ$600 million loan-package offered by the Hawaiian businessman Michael Gisondi and the West German businessman Max Raepple.
 Peters became the National Party's spokesperson on Māori Affairs, Consumer Affairs, and Transport.
 In 1987 Jim Bolger elevated him to National's Opposition front bench as spokesperson for Māori Affairs, Employment, and Race Relations.
 After National won the 1990 election, Peters became Minister of Māori Affairs in the fourth National government, led by Jim Bolger.

 As Minister of Māori Affairs, Peters co-authored the Ka Awatea report in 1992 which advocated merging the Ministry of Māori Affairs and the Iwi Transition Agency into the present Te Puni Kōkiri (Ministry for Māori Development).

 Peters disagreed with the National Party leadership on a number of matters—such as the Ruthanasia economic policies—and frequently spoke out against his party regarding them.
 This earned him popular recognition and support.
 However, his party colleagues distrusted him, and his publicity-seeking behaviour made him increasingly disliked within the party.
 While the party leadership tolerated differences of opinion from a backbencher, they were far less willing to accept public criticism from a Cabinet minister, which (they determined) was undermining the National government.
 In October 1991, Bolger sacked Peters from Cabinet.

 Peters remained as a National backbencher, continuing to publicly criticise the party.
 In late 1992, when the National Party was considering possible candidates for the elections in the following year, it moved to prevent Peters from seeking renomination (under any banner).
 In Peters v Collinge, Peters successfully challenged the party's actions in the High Court, and in early 1993, he chose to resign from the party and from Parliament.
 This prompted a by-election in Tauranga some months before the scheduled general election.
 Peters stood in Tauranga as an independent and won easily.